-American Express offer a unique insurance benefit with their Explorer, Essential and Platinum Charge (from 1 November 2017) cards that is designed for today’s ever-connected consumer.
+American Express offer a unique insurance benefit with their Explorer, Essential and Platinum Charge cards that is designed for today’s ever-connected consumer.

-Their Smartphone Screen Insurance provides cover for the repair cost of your smartphone screen when you’ve seen your beloved possession ricochet off solid ground, trodden on by a toddler, or used by your kids as a frisbee.
+Their Smartphone Screen Insurance provides cover for the repair cost of your smartphone screen when you have seen your beloved possession ricochet off solid ground, trodden on by a toddler, or used by your kids as a frisbee.

 How to get screen insurance coverage

 To be eligible for Smartphone Screen Insurance, you must be sporting either an:

 The Business versions of these cards do not include this benefit.